UN: ‘Quick wins’ needed to keep climate goals within reach

-GENEVA (AP) — Countries have procrastinated for too long and need to begin making steep cuts to their greenhouse gas emissions immediately, or risk missing agreed targets for limiting global warming, a senior United Nations official said Tuesday.
+GENEVA (AP) — Countries have procrastinated for too long and need to begin making steep cuts to their greenhouse gas emissions immediately, or risk missing agreed targets for limiting global warming, top United Nations officials said Tuesday.

 The appeal by Inger Andersen, who heads the U.N.
-Environment Program, came days before governments gather in Madrid for an annual climate change meeting.
+Environment Program, and others came days before governments gather in Madrid for an annual climate change meeting.

 “We need quick wins to reduce emissions as much as possible in 2020,” Andersen said, as her agency published its annual ‘emissions gap’ report showing the amount of planet-heating gases being pumped into the atmosphere hitting a new high last year, despite a near-global pledge to reduce them.